-Attorney Kevin R. Martin has been litigating claims against ERISA-covered plans for over a decade, has written on ERISA litigation and lectured to attorneys throughout Wisconsin on ERISA litigation.
+Attorney Kevin R. Martin has been litigating claims against ERISA-covered plans for over 20 years, has written on ERISA litigation, and lectured to attorneys throughout Wisconsin on ERISA litigation.